On this page, you’ll find a broad overview of library services for undergraduate students, with many links to additional details on other pages.

 Watzek is ready to support you at every stage of your research.

-For immediate help, ask at the library service desk.
-When online, if you see the orange “Chat” button in the lower right-hand corner of the library website, someone is ready to respond to your question.
+For immediate help, ask at the library service desk, the same place to go to check out books and borrow reserves.
+Immediate help over chat is also available for much of the day: if you see the orange “Chat” button at the bottom of the library website, someone is ready to respond to your question.
 Questions may be emailed to firstname.lastname@example.org, and library staff may also be reached at 503-768-7270.

 Every department and program at the college has its own librarian; for course- or discipline-specific questions, that person is often the best point of contact.
-Email the librarian with your question, or set up an appointment for a consultation.
+You can email the librarian with your question or set up an appointment to meet one-on-one, usually for half an hour.
 If you aren’t sure who to talk to but would like to have a consultation, fill out a general form and let us figure out who to connect you with.

-First-year students are also paired with a personal librarian corresponding to their first-year seminar sections, and are encouraged to contact that person for any questions about using the library.
+There is a librarian corresponding to every section of Words and Numbers, and first-year students are encouraged to contact that person for any questions about using the library.

 Watzek subscribes to over 200 databases, ranging from multi-subject full-text archives to specialized disciplinary indexes, historical newspaper archives, and streaming media collections.
 Research guides corresponding to college departments and programs can help you navigate the resources most pertinent for any particular subject.

-Watzek Library’s Special Collections and Archives possess extensive research collections including a rare books and manuscripts library, literary collections including the William Stafford archives; early manuscripts, and historical collections including extensive holdings on the World War II Civilian Public Service, pacifism, women’s suffrage, and one of the world’s most complete collections of printed materials on the Lewis & Clark Expedition.
+Watzek Library’s Special Collections and Archives possess extensive research collections including a rare books and manuscripts library, literary collections including the William Stafford archives, early manuscripts, and historical collections.
+The historical collections include extensive holdings on the World War II Civilian Public Service, pacifism, women’s suffrage, and one of the world’s most complete collections of printed materials on the Lewis & Clark Expedition.
 Special Collections collaborates with classes in a number of departments; materials may also be viewed by appointment.

 Digital and Data Services consults with students on coding projects, runs a high performance computing cluster, and offers access to tools for data science computing, among other services.